As far as retirement communities go, The Villages is the 800-pound gorilla.

 Residents have access to an amazing collection of golf courses, recreation centers, and town squares, as well as an unparalleled number of clubs covering just about any topic you can imagine.

 With all of the advantages that The Villages offers to its residents, it is no wonder that it consistently ranks as the fastest growing community in the entire country.
-There were an astounding 2,231 new homes sold here in 2017.
+There were an astounding 2,134 new homes sold there in 2018.

 It’s a Golf Cart Life